salik03/biy-website/docs/day3/crudfast.md

 ---
 sidebar_position: 3
 ---
-# Hands-on Session: Implementing CRUD Operations in FastAPI
+# Hands-on Session: Initializing a Flutter Project

-- Participants implement CRUD operations for their FastAPI application
-- Instructors provide guidance and support
+7:45 pm - 9:30 pm:

+- Hands-on Session: Participants dive into practical exercises, starting a Flutter project from scratch.
+- Setting up the environment: Step-by-step guidance on setting up Flutter development environment.
+- Creating a basic structure: Instructors provide assistance as participants create the basic structure of their Flutter project